Radiotherapy

 Planning and prescribing treatment

 Radiotherapy can vary enormously in complexity.
 Some treatments are technically quite simple.
-When treating skin cancers, or sometimes when giving radiotherapy to relieve a symptom, the oncologist merely has to draw on the skin to indicate the area requiring treatment, and then specify the dose, the number of treatments and their frequency.
+When treating skin cancers the oncologist merely has to draw on the skin to indicate the area requiring treatment, and then specify the dose, the number of treatments and their frequency.
 The radiographers can then begin treatment straightaway.
 The patient has to lie very still in the appropriate position and the radiographers ensure that the beam is directed accurately to the right area and for the correct amount of time to give the required dose.

 To be certain that the treatment beams are entering the body at the correct positions, ‘reference points’ are often marked on the skin, either with felt-tip pens or as pinprick-sized tattoos.
 If felt-tip pen marks are used you will be warned not to wash them off!
-Quite often a final accuracy check is made on a ‘simulator’ by taking X-ray images corresponding to the treatment beams, or by producing precise pictures of the tissue being irradiated on the radiotherapy machine itself.
+Final accuracy checks may be made on the simulator by taking X-ray images corresponding to the treatment beams, or by producing precise pictures of the tissue being irradiated on the radiotherapy machine itself.

 As accuracy is so vital you may be fitted with an ‘immobilisation mould’ or ‘shell’, sometimes also known as a ‘jig’, especially if you are having radiotherapy to the head or neck.
 This is an individualised transparent plastic mould which fits like a glove over the part of the body being treated and which is fixed to the treatment couch, so stopping you moving even very slightly during treatment.
 An additional benefit is that the entry points of treatment beams can be marked on the plastic surface without resorting to skin tattoos.
 Other types of immobilisation devices are also quite often used.